dvoraqs/apo-uaa/README.md

 	- Command: `git clone [git repository address]`
 - Install the Ruby Gems used on the site
 	- Command: `bundle install`
+- Set up the database
+  - If the database is clean, initialize with the database schema with the command: `rake db:schema:load`
+  - Remember with each change to the schema, you'll need use migration to load the new design: `rake db:migrate`

 Now you're ready to do work on the site!